i4004/Simplify/README.md

 ![Simplify](https://raw.github.com/i4004/Simplify/master/Images/Icon128x128.png)

-Simplify is a set of .NET libraries which provides daily needs functionality for your applications.
+`Simplify` is a set of .NET libraries which provides infrastructure for your applications.
 DI and mocking friendly.

 ## Issues